IBM/aspera-cli/README.erb.md

 # Module: `Asperalm`

+Main components:

+* `Asperalm` generic classes for REST and OAuth
-The main classes are part of the module: `Asperalm::Fasp`.
-It allows starting and monitoring transfers.
+* `Asperalm::Fasp`: starting and monitoring transfers.
 It can be considered as a FASPManager class for Ruby.
+* `Asperalm::Cli`: the `aslmcli` tool.

 # History